aekateriniz/aekateriniz/README.md

 Hi, I'm Katherine...

 I am interested in database work with Java or C or C++.
-I am currently learning Java
+I am currently learning Java.
 You can reach me at aekateriniz@gmail.com

 I am new to GitHub...just learning.☺